by Rozanna Weinberger

 Observations: Without the instrument, raise the left shoulder to the head while compressing the neck towards the shoulder.
 Next bring up the arm as if to play the violin or viola.
 Notice how much the range of the arm is shortened when the space between the head, neck and shoulders is also shortened.
 This contraction makes it difficult to comfortably bring the arm around the instrument and this is especially unfortunate when trying to shift in high positions.

 Bring the arm down.
-This time simply bring up the arm in a curved position as if playing the violin.
+This time simply bring up the arm with a slightly bent elbow as if playing the violin.
 Of course theres no need to raise the shoulder or squeeze the head since theres no instrument to contend with.
 But imagine if it were possible to play while maintaining a similar feeling of length in the neck and shoulder!

 Notice how easy it is to touch the fingers to your nose when a similar distance on the finger board can feel like a treacherous distance to navigate while holding the violin or viola.
 At the very least a decrease in squeezing the neck & shoulder makes it so much easier to get around the instrument.